flipperdevices/flipperzero-firmware/README.md

    `BGLoaderApp` structure for a message of the type `BGLoaderMessageType_AppReattached`.
 This message informs the app that it is being reattached and can attach itself to the GUI again.
-5. Once the app is ready to terminate it needs to send a message with type `BGLoaderMessageType_LoaderExit` to the `to_loader` queue.
+5. To terminate, the app just exits normally.

 An example of what a compatible app might look like is given below: